For migrants, stopover in Yemen often means rape and torture

 With its systematic torture, Ras al-Ara is a particular hell on the arduous, 900-mile (1,400 kilometer) journey from the Horn of Africa to oil-rich Saudi Arabia.
 Migrants leave home on sandaled feet with dreams of escaping poverty.
 They trek through mountains and deserts, sandstorms and 113-degree temperatures, surviving on crumbs of bread and salty water from ancient wells.

 In Djibouti, long lines of migrants descend single file down mountain slopes to the rocky coastal plain, where many lay eyes on the sea for first time and eventually board the boats.
 Some find their way safely across war-torn Yemen to Saudi Arabia, only to be caught and tossed back over the border.
-The lucky ones make it into the kingdom and earn their livings as servants and laborers.
+The lucky ones make it into the kingdom to earn their livings as a servant and laborers.

 But others are stranded in Yemen's nightmare — in some measure because Europe has been shutting its doors, outsourcing migrants to other countries.

-The European Union has provided funding to Ethiopia to crack down on migrant smugglers and intensified border controls.
+And European policies may be making the Yemen route more dangerous.
+Funded by the EU, Ethiopia has cracked down on migrant smugglers and intensified border controls.
 Arrests of known brokers have prompted migrants to turn to unreliable traffickers, taking more dangerous paths and increasing the risk of abuses.

 Many of those migrants end up in Ras al-Ara.

+Traffickers who torture are a mix of Yemenis and Ethiopians of different ethnic groups.
+So victims cannot appeal to tribal loyalties, they are tortured by men from other groups: If the migrants are Oromia, the torturers are Tigrinya.

+At the same time, because the three main ethnic groups don't speak each others' languages, Yemeni smugglers need translators to convey orders to the migrants and monitor their phone conversations with their families.

-The AP spoke to more than two dozen Ethiopians who survived torture there.
-Nearly all reported witnessing deaths, and one man died of starvation hours after the AP saw him.
+The AP spoke to more than two dozen Ethiopians who survived torture at Ras al-Ara.
+Nearly all of them reported witnessing deaths, and one man died of starvation hours after the AP saw him.

 The imprisonment and torture are largely ignored by Yemeni authorities.
 The AP saw trucks full of migrants passing unhindered through military checkpoints as they went from the beaches to drop their human cargo at each desert compound, known in Arabic as a "hosh."